PDF OCR β€” Extract Text from Scanned PDFs

 What is OCR?

 OCR (Optical Character Recognition) is technology that reads text from images and scanned documents.
-Our tool uses Tesseract, a leading open-source OCR engine, to extract text character by character.
+This tool uses Tesseract, a leading open-source OCR engine, to extract text character by character.

 Will it work on my scanned PDF?

 Yes β€” if your PDF is a scanned document or image-only file, the OCR engine rasterizes each page and reads it.
-For PDFs with embedded selectable text, we extract it directly without OCR for instant results.
+For PDFs that already contain selectable text, the text is extracted directly without OCR for instant results.

 How accurate is the OCR?

 Accuracy depends on scan quality.
 Clean, high-contrast scans typically achieve 85–95% accuracy.
 Low-resolution or handwritten documents may be lower.
-The confidence score shown per page indicates expected accuracy.
+A confidence score is shown per page to indicate expected accuracy.

 Which languages are supported?

 English is the default.
-Select other languages from the dropdown before running OCR.
-The engine supports 40+ languages including French, Spanish, German, Portuguese, Italian, Arabic, Chinese, Japanese, and more.
+Select another language from the dropdown before running OCR for better accuracy.
+The engine supports 40+ languages including French, Spanish, German, Portuguese, Italian, Arabic, Chinese, and Japanese.

 Is there a page limit?

 Up to 10 pages per upload are processed via OCR.
-Text-based PDFs have no page limit and are extracted instantly.
+PDFs that already contain real text have no page limit and are extracted instantly.

 Is my document kept private?